-There are lots of free tools online for creating closed captions; however, all programs are not created equal.
-So how do you know which ones to use?
+There are lots of free tools online for creating closed captions.
+Nearly all will allow you to export your captions as an srt file which is the most widely used closed captions format on the web, but not all programs are created equal.
+So how do you know which one to use?
 We’ve done the hard yards for you and shed light on our three faves – Amara, YouTube and Subtitle Edit.

 Amara is one of our favorite programs for short video captioning.
 It’s an online non-profit project which is super easy to learn.
 We find that it's the best platform for creating captions from scratch.